Faculty and Staff

 Executive Director

 Jo is from England and moved to America in 2008 when her husband was relocated with Eastman.
-She graduated from the University of York, England, with a Bachelors degree in English and Education.
+She graduated from the University of York, England, with a Bachelor’s degree in English and Education.
 She completed a post grad in Elementary Education and went on to teach in elementary schools in England for 16 years.
 She became a school principal there in 2002.
 During this time, her younger son was diagnosed with autism.
-She completed a post grad certificate in Aspergers Syndrome at the University of Sheffield, and also underwent TEACCH training with Professor Gary Mesibov.
+She completed a post graduate certificate in Aspergers Syndrome at the University of Sheffield, and also underwent TEACCH training with Professor Gary Mesibov.
 She is a 2020 graduate of the Vanderbilt Consortium LEND program (Leadership Education in Neurodevelopment Disabilities).
-This was a year long program focusing on interprofessional approaches to working with children with disabilities and their families.
+This was a year-long program focusing on interprofessional approaches to working with children with disabilities and their families.

 Gina Habit